 The Board reviewed and considered the performance results of the Fund over various time periods.
-The Board considered the performance returns for the Fund in comparison to the performance returns of a universe of mutual funds deemed comparable to the Fund based on various investment, operational, and pricing characteristics (Peer Universe), a group of mutual funds from within such Peer Universe deemed comparable to the Fund based primarily on investment strategy similarity (Peer Group), each as selected by FUSE, as well as the Fund's benchmark index.
+The Board considered the performance returns for the Fund in comparison to the performance returns of a universe of mutual funds deemed comparable to the Fund based on various investment, operational, and pricing characteristics (Peer Universe), and a group of mutual funds from within such Peer Universe deemed comparable to the Fund based primarily on investment strategy similarity (Peer Group), each as selected by FUSE, as well as the Fund's benchmark index.
 Class I-2 shares were used as the representative share class for the Fund's performance results.
 It was noted that each class of the Fund would have substantially similar returns because the shares are invested in the same portfolio of securities and the returns would differ only to the extent that the classes do not have the same expenses.
 The Board received a description of the methodology FUSE used to select the mutual funds included in the Peer Universe and Peer Group.

-The Board also reviewed and considered Fund performance reports provided and discussions that occurred with investment personnel at Board meetings throughout the year.
-As had been the practice at every quarterly meeting of Trustees throughout the year, representatives of the Manager discussed with the Trustees the recent performance of the Fund and the measures that the firm was in the process of instituting, or had instituted, to improve the performance of funds within the Alger Funds' complex that had consistently underperformed.
+The Board also reviewed and considered Fund performance reports provided and discussions that occurred with investment personnel and senior management at Board meetings throughout the year.
+As had been the practice at every quarterly meeting of

+Trustees throughout the year, representatives of the Manager discussed with the Trustees the recent performance of the Fund and the measures that the firm was in the process of instituting, or had instituted, to seek to improve the performance of funds within the Alger Funds' complex that had consistently underperformed.
 In expanding orally on the written materials they had provided to the Trustees, the FUSE representatives commented further on the performance of the Fund.

 The Peer Group for the Fund consisted of the Fund and 15 other mid cap growth funds.
 The Peer Universe for this Fund included the Fund, the other funds of the Peer Group, and other mid cap growth funds.
-The Board noted that the Fund's annualized total return for the one- and five-year periods outperformed the median of its Peer Group, and for the three- and 10-year periods underperformed the median of its Peer Group.
-The Board noted that the Fund's annualized total return for the one-year period outperformed the top 50th percentile of its Peer Universe, and for the three-, five- and 10-year periods underperformed the 50th percentile of its Peer Universe.
-The Board noted that the Fund's rank within its Peer Universe for the five-year period was 28/51.
-The Board concluded that the Fund's performance was acceptable, noting the Fund's absolute and relative outperformance for the one-year period.
+The Board noted that the Fund's annualized total return for the three-year period performed at the median of its Peer Group, and for the one-, five- and 10-year periods underperformed the median of its Peer Group.
+The Board noted that the Fund's rank within its Peer Group for the one-, five- and 10-year periods was 15/16, 13/15, and 12/13, respectively.
+The Board further noted that the Fund's annualized total return for the three-year period was in the second quartile of its Peer Universe, and for the one-, five- and 10-year periods was in the fourth quartile of its Peer Universe.
+The Board concluded that the Fund's performance was acceptable.